 Today’s culture touts tolerance as its god.
 Christians must be prepared to explain the truth in a manner that is understood by a relativistic culture.
 But where do we begin?

-Josh McDowell, an internationally known speaker, author, and staff member with Campus Crusade for Christ, is recognized as one of today’s foremost apologists.
+Josh McDowell, an internationally known speaker, author, and staff member with Cru, is recognized as one of today’s foremost apologists.
 In this interview, he explains how to build a solid defense for Christianity in our culturally-relative world.

 cru.org: Josh, you once said that today’s culture greatly resembles the culture of the New Testament.
 What do you mean by that?

 Josh: In the New Testament, we had the pantheon.
 Many religions were made public and people believed that all roads led to God.
 People were exposed to many different, challenging, contradictory faiths.